 Nashville After Zone Alliance (NAZA) is a network of afterschool providers that operate in different geographic zones.
-PENCIL is the coordinating agency for the South Central Zone, which includes the following schools in the Overton and Glencliff clusters: Cameron, Wright, Croft, McMurray and Oliver Middle Schools.
+PENCIL is the coordinating agency for the South Central and McGavock Zones.
 NAZA is a partnership of the Mayor's Office, Metropolitan Nashville Public Schools, and youth-serving organizations.
 The goal of NAZA is to create a network of quality afterschool programs in geographically designated zones.
 Students are exposed to enrichment activities within the visual and performance arts such as dance, painting and pottery.
 Other activities provide academic support, as well as team building and leadership opportunities.